Alexturner2000/Network-Engineering-Vault/03 - Work in progress/PoE.md

 # Power Over Ethernet (PoE)
 tags: [[PoE]], [[Ethernet]], [[Layer 1]], [[UTP]], [[Separate Signaling]], [[Electrical]]

 Power over Ethernet allows a power and data to be transferred simultaneously over an ethernet cable.
 It has two methods of sending power. **Phantom Powering** is the term used when power and data pulses can be sent over the same copper cable pair.
-There is also **Spare Pair Powering**, which sends power strictly over one pair, without data being sent over that pair.
+There is also **Spare Pair Powering**, which sends power strictly over one pair, without data pulses.
+The data pulses will have their own individual cable pairs

 There are two modes,
 1. common mode - used for injecting power